SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 layout: default
 title: "Guidelines about Workshops"
 ---
-SIGPLAN-sponsored conferences often organize a program of affiliated workshops in addition to the main conference programme.
+SIGPLAN-sponsored conferences often organize a program of affiliated workshops in addition to the main conference program.
 These workshops are beneficial to the community&mdash;attracting participants, fostering discussion, encouraging students, and so on&mdash;and are strongly supported by SIGPLAN.

 By and large, there are two kinds of such workshops.
 In a nutshell, the first kind require SIGPLAN EC approval, have a PC, use the SIGPLAN name, and any proceedings should go in the ACM DL; the second kind require approval only by the conference organizers and not by SIGPLAN EC, need not have a PC, may not use the SIGPLAN name, and should not publish proceedings.
 For want of better terms, in this document we call them *SIGPLAN-approved workshops* and *conference-approved workshops*.